philipluk/primeclue/NEXT_FEATURES.md

 <h4>Read data gradually for training</h4>
 Useful when there is too much data to hold in memory at once.

-<h4>Allow training into an existing classifier</h4>
-In this case there would be more than one classifier under a single name.
-Their predictions would be somehow showed together.

 <h4>Show correlation between training data score and verification data score for best trees</h4>
 This could work as sort of warning that a problem is too hard, and a good score on one set does not correspond to a good score on another set.